sandywalker/webui-popover/README.md

 	closeable:false,//display close button or not
 	padding:true,//content padding
 	type:'html',//content type, values:'html','iframe','async'
-	url:''//if not empty ,plugin will load content by url }
+	url:''//if not empty ,plugin will load content by url, backdrop:false,//if backdrop is set to true, popover will use backdrop on open }
 ```